-From the lofty Rocky Mountains in the west to the rounded Laurentian Mountains in the east, Canada’s topography gives rise to a wide range of ski and snowboard terrain.
-Add in long, crisp winters, a steady supply of snow and as many resorts as you can shake a ski pole at — and it’s no surprise the country’s slopeside offerings continue to be envied across the globe.
+From the lofty Rocky Mountains in the west to the rounded Laurentian Mountains in the east, Canada's topography gives rise to a wide range of ski and snowboard terrain.
+Add in long crisp winters, a steady supply of snow, and as many resorts as you can shake a ski pole at, and it's no surprise the country's slopeside offerings continue to pop up on readers' choice lists.

 Family fun in British Columbia

 With 13 major resorts sprinkled over 10 mountain ranges, British Columbia is a ski vacation mecca.
 Make tracks to the Thompson Okanagan region in the province's interior and its host of well-rounded, family-friendly winter hot spots.